DemianWright/io_scene_blb/README.md

 #### Parse Object Colors ####
 Get object colors from object names.
 (Default: False)

+#### Round Normals ####
+Round vertex normals to the user-defined floating point value precision.
+If disabled normals will be written as accurately as possible but extraneous zeros will still be removed.
+(Default: False)

 #### Custom Definition Tokens ####
 Allows you to specify the definition tokens the exporter uses.
 Shows additional settings when selected.
 See *Defining Tokens* below for more information.
 (Default: False)